Best GPUs for Running LLMs Locally in 2026

 - NVIDIA recommends an 850W+ power supply

 Who it's for: People who want to run larger models than a 16 GB card can hold.
-The 24 GB of VRAM is the practical ceiling for a single consumer card, and it runs roughly 30B–34B parameter models at 4-bit quantization comfortably.
-A 70B model is still a stretch — it needs aggressive quantization plus CPU offload, or a second card.
+The 24 GB of VRAM is the practical ceiling for a single consumer card, and per the reference table above it runs 32B–34B models at 4-bit — the tier no 16 GB card reaches.
+A 70B model is out of range regardless; that needs a second card or CPU offload.

 Pros: